-11. The UFC denied actual and potential rivals the necessary inputs to run effective professional MMA Promotion companies, raising rivals' costs, and making it impossible for them to compete effectively.
-As a result of the UFC's exclusionary scheme, multiple actual or potential rivals were forced to sell to the UFC, exit the market entirely, or be relegated to "feeder league" status, effectively serving as a proving ground for potential future UFC fighters.
+- 11. The UFC denied actual and potential rivals necessary inputs to run effective professional MMA Promotion companies, raising their costs and making it impossible for them to compete effectively.
+As a result of the UFC's exclusionary scheme, multiple actual or potential rivals were forced to sell to the UFC or exit the market entirely. - 12.
+The UFC has publicly touted its success in using the scheme alleged in this Complaint to squash its competition.
+For example, in November 2008, UFC President Dana White uploaded a prebout video blog to YouTube in which he held up the following mock tombstone prominently displaying the letters "RIP" as well as the logos and "dates of death" of the those MMA Promoters-